itu-itis/git-fundamentals-draft-itu-itis21-vizviz21/README.md

-# :wave: The Basics of GitHub [MODIFIED BY SERPIL VIZVIZ' 820210323]
+# :wave: The Basics of GitHub [MODIFIED BY SERPIL VIZVIZ, 820210323]

 ## 🤓 Course overview and learning outcomes